The Greenprint podcast series

 SAS

-Brecht Seifi, Lead Advisor European Insitutions at SAS, champions competitive sustainability, emphasizing the balance between environmental goals and profitability.
-He sees technology as a key accelerator, using data, AI, and machine learning to align short-term actions with long-term growth.
+Brecht Seifi, Lead Advisor European Institutions and Sustainability Lead at SAS, advocates for competitive sustainability, emphasizing the balance between companies’ sustainability goals and profitability.
+He sees technology as a key accelerator, using data and AI to align short-term actions with long-term growth.
 For Seifi, sustainability must drive competitiveness while ensuring financial viability—because, ultimately, the numbers must add up.